bloomberg/chromium.bb/src/docs/servicification.md

 strategies are not mutually-exclusive; they can and should be combined to preserve the full breadth of coverage.

-- Blink client-side behavior can be tested via [layout tests](https://codereview.chromium.org/2731953003)
+- Blink client-side behavior can be tested via [web tests](https://codereview.chromium.org/2731953003)
 - To test service impl behavior, create [service tests](https://codereview.chromium.org/2774783003).
 - To preserve tests of end-to-end behavior (e.g., that when Blink makes a request via a Web API in JS, the relevant feature impl receives a connection request), we are planning on introducing the ability to register mock implementations with the Service Manager.

 To emphasize one very important point: it is in general necessary to leave